aaditunni/100DaysOfCloud/Journey/005/Readme.md

 - Visit the the public IP so that you are generating NetworkIn.
 You need to do this so the Metric appears selectable when create your CloudWatch Alarm

 ### Step 2 —
-Search CloudWatchand under All Alarms select Create Alarm.
+Search CloudWatch and under All Alarms select Create Alarm.
 - Create a CloudWatch Alarm and click Select metric.
 - Use EC2 NetworkIn as the metric.
 Make sure you select the EC2 that you created.